Johanna678/Johanna678/JohannaReadMe/Johanna.md

-# 👋 Hi there, I'm Johann
+# 👋 Hi there, I'm Johanna

 Welcome to my GitHub space!
 I'm a developer passionate about building secure, intuitive desktop applications—especially using **Java**, **Swing**, and **SQLite**.